Firstyear/mirrorsorcerer/README.md

 the major source of latency, and prevent the connection open/close issue on the intermediate 302 host.
 In theory from our former experiment this should reduce the install from 11.75 seconds to 8.6 seconds however in reality this change is actually far better.
 The install time is reduced to 6.6 seconds.
 That is a saving of 5.15 seconds, 44% of the original execution time.
+A zypper refresh also benefits from this, now taking 15.1 seconds to complete instead of 32 seconds.

 ### Issues mirrorsorcerer can NOT prevent